ExtendRealityLtd/Tilia.Interactions.PointerInteractors.Unity/Documentation/API/DistanceGrabberFacade.md

 #### RaycastRules

-Determines the rules for the pointer raycast.
+Determines the rules for the pointer RayCast.

 ##### Declaration